Inventua/nucleus-core/Documentation/Developers/Other.md

 ```

 > **_Note:_**:  The Data migration event (`MigrateEvent`) is sent to **all** subscribers, so you must check the `.SchemaName` property of the event to
 make sure that it applies to your extension.
+Data schema migration doesn't happen immediately when you install an update, it runs the first time the
+extension accesses the database.

-> **_Note:_**:  You aren't limited to adding Nucleus services to dependency injection, you can do anything you like.
-But be careful, the actions that you execute
+> **_Note:_**:  In a Startup class, you aren't limited to adding Nucleus services to dependency injection, you can do anything you like.
+But be careful,
-in a startup class affect all of Nucleus, so you could potentially prevent Nucleus from successfully starting.
+the actions that you execute in a startup class affect all of Nucleus, so you could potentially prevent Nucleus from successfully starting.